atefeh-mobr/atefeh-mobr/_pages/about.md

 toc: false
 ---

 Hi!
-I’m **Atefeh Mollabagher**, a Ph.D. student in Electrical and Computer Engineering at [UC San Diego](https://ucsd.edu), advised by
+I am **Atefeh Mollabagher**, a Ph.D. student in Electrical and Computer Engineering at [UC San Diego](https://ucsd.edu), advised by
 [Prof. Parinaz Naghizadeh](https://parinazn.com).
 Before that, I received my B.Sc. in Electrical Engineering from the